FAQ

 Why can’t I leave a comment?

-Because we turned off the “comments” function of the blog (even though it still says “leave a comment”; for some reason that doesn’t go off).
-We don’t mean to start arguments; we simply post our views for people to read if they want to.
+Because we turned off the “comments” function of the blog (even though it may still say “leave a comment”; for some reason that doesn’t always go off).
+We don’t mean to start arguments; we simply post our views for people to read.

 Isn’t there a typo in your review of the such-and-such case?